ZeWang95/DCFNet-Pytorch/README.md

 ## Citing DCFNet

-If you find this repo is helpful for your research, please kindly consider citing the paper as well.
+If you find this repo helpful for your research, please kindly consider citing the paper.

 ```latex